 The law doesn’t allow for ignorance as an excuse.
 If a new blogger unintentionally violates your copyright, the letter below usually does the trick to put them on the path to learning how NEVER to do it again.

 Step 3: Educate yourself.

-If you’re new or don’t quite understand the nuances of online content, copyright, trademark, and fair use, I suggest picking up this legal resource for bloggers written by a blogging attorney.
+If you’re new or don’t quite understand the nuances of online content, copyright, trademark, and fair use, this is a very good area to dedicate time.

 What NOT To Do When You’ve Had Your Blog Content Stolen

 If you’ve had blog content stolen, the first step is to take a deep breath.
 IT.
 SUCKS.
 Really, it does.
 You worked hard on it.
 It’s yours and they’re big, stinky, poo-poo heads.

 Now let’s take a deep breath and do not blast them on social media.
 We don’t need to get our tribe all riled up ‘in our defense.’
 This is OUR business and we shall conduct ourselves professionally.
 It’s hard, but it is the right move.